 - We succeed when all pupils reach their academic potential and are thoughtful, caring and honest citizens; leaving Heathcote fully prepared for the next stage of their life – whether that be in education, training or employment.
 We succeed by letting them do so in a comfortable and safe environment where they take a proactive role and develop socially.

-I have an excellent team of Senior and Middle Leaders, as well as Governors – many of whom are new in post - who are committed to driving school improvement to ensure Heathcote provides you and your children with the best education both academically as well as spiritually, socially, culturally and morally.
+I have an excellent team of Senior and Middle Leaders, as well as Governors, who are committed to driving school improvement to ensure Heathcote provides you and your children with the best education both academically as well as spiritually, socially, culturally and morally.
 This will ensure that all pupils can become the best they can be and doors will be opened to them in the pathways they wish to follow after school.
 In addition, my team of teachers and support staff are absolutely determined to provide the very best learning and teaching experiences they can ensuring lessons are typically challenging and inspiring.
-From the 2017-2020 School Improvement Plan, we have chosen six key objectives for this year to ensure we are focusing on the things that really matter.
+We have chosen six key objectives for this year to ensure we are focusing on the things that really matter.
 All levels of school improvement work this year will be based around these six objectives:

-- Pupils and their families take responsibility for school attendance leading to attendance levels above the national average for all groups of pupils.
+- Robust monitoring and leadership of attendance enable pupils and their families to take responsibility for school attendance leading to attendance levels above the national average for all groups of pupils.

-As you are probably aware, we recently had a 2 day Ofsted Inspection and were delighted to receive good judgements in all areas.
+We were delighted to receive good judgements in all areas in our 2018 Ofsted Inspection.
 Pupils were extremely open and engaging with the Inspectors and clearly very proud of their school.

 We are looking to build stronger links with parents and carers this year to ensure that you too can be part of the school community and support us as we go from strength to strength.
 We have a number of Open Events for those of you with children in the later years of primary school, but please feel free to contact me to arrange a visit at any time.
 We are so proud of our school and would love you to be part of our journey.